 All students at BMCHS are expected to demonstrate high standards of behavior.
 Students must show respect toward staff members and each other at all times.
 Every person in our community at BMCHS has the right to feel welcome and respected in our school.
 Students who violate BMCHS policies regarding bullying and harassment in any form shall be subject to disciplinary action which may include, but not be limited to detention, suspension or expulsion.
 Under certain circumstances, BMCHS reserves the right to contact law enforcement.
 The school reserves the right to discipline a student for actions committed off campus during the school year if they have an adverse effect on a student(s) well-being or adversely affect the student(s) ability to function within the everyday environment of the school.
 BMCHS is committed to providing a learning environment that is free from harassment in any form.
 Harassment of a student by another student, parent, volunteer, or employee is prohibited.
 The school will treat allegations of harassment seriously and will investigate such allegations in a prompt, discreet and thorough manner.
 Individuals will be informed of the investigation on a need-to-know basis.
 A charge of harassment shall not, in and of itself, create the presumption of wrongdoing.
 However, substantiated acts of harassment may also be subject to disciplinary action.
 Students found to have filed intentionally false charges will also be subject to disciplinary action.
-Harassment occurs when an individual is subjected to treatment or environment that is hostile or intimidating because of the individual's race, creed, color, national origin, socio-economic differences, physical attributes, disability, gender, etc. Harassment will not be tolerated at any time during school, during school related activities, or otherwise involving BMCHS students.
-It includes, but is not limited to, any of the following:
+Harassment occurs when an individual is subjected to treatment or environment that is hostile or intimidating because of the individual's race, creed, color, national origin, socioeconomic differences, physical attributes, disability, gender, etc. The school will not tolerate sexually harassing or bullying behavior in any form.
+All allegations will be treated seriously and investigated thoroughly, and progressive disciplinary action will be taken.
+Harassment includes, but is not limited to, any of the following:

-- Verbal Harassment: Derogatory comments and jokes; threatening words spoken to another person; - Physical Harassment: Unwanted physical touching, contact, or assault; the deliberate impeding or blocking of movements; any intimidating interference with normal work or movement; - Visual Harassment: Derogatory, demeaning, or inflammatory posters, cartoons, written words (including but not limited to text messages and social media posts, videos, or photos), drawings or gestures; - Sexual Harassment: Unwelcome sexual advances; requests for sexual favors; other verbal or physical conduct of a sexual nature when any or all of the following occurs:
+Verbal Harassment: Derogatory comments and jokes; threatening words spoken to another person;

+Physical Harassment: Unwanted physical touching, contact, or assault; the deliberate impeding or blocking of movements; any intimidating interference with normal work or movement;

+Visual Harassment: Derogatory, demeaning, or inflammatory posters, cartoons, written words (including but not limited to text messages and social media posts, videos, or photos), drawings or gestures;

+Sexual Harassment: Unwelcome sexual advances; requests for sexual favors; other verbal or physical conduct of a sexual nature when any or all of the following occurs: